alegione/alegione.github.io/_posts/2020/2020-04-14-UsingUnixOnWindows.md

 Or, if you want to install a package manager locally (this helps you to install any of the bioinformatics tools you may want to use on your own computer, not in the cloud), then you can do that too.

 Guides for each of these steps will hopefully appear soon

+You could start by installing a package manager by following [this guide](https://alegione.github.io/2020/InstallingAPackageManager)

 If you have any questions or suggestions, feel free to use the comment box below